Loss of Productivity Claims in Construction – Success or Failure?

 Regarding labor productivity, establishing proper cost codes (or cost accounts) based on the scope of work and the project work breakdown structure is a key first step in tracking labor hours.2 Labor hour management is often the biggest risk on a construction project and frequently impacts project profitability.
 Therefore, it is essential to develop detailed, project-specific cost codes and coding structures for recording labor hours.
 The establishment of cost codes is typically a balance between necessarily managing labor hours and not making the coding so specific that it creates a burden on the field crews who need to track and assign their work hours to these codes.
 However, the expectations for field crews must be set such that they understand the importance of properly tracking and recording their time to the proper cost codes.

-Several items are listed below that a construction claims expert should consider when preparing a productivity (or damages) claim in addition to what the contract may require.
+Several items are listed below that a labor productivity expert should consider when preparing a claim in addition to what the contract may require.

 • The contractor should reserve its rights (if applicable);